Rabih Bechara, MD, FCCP

 He has also completed abstracts, teaching manuals and chapters for various books.
 Dr. Bechara has been invited to numerous national and international conferences, and has given lectures and seminars on various topics at Harvard University, Duke University and Ohio State University.

 A strong supporter of research, Dr. Bechara has received grants and contracts for various projects.
 He plans to bring that focus to CTCA, with a specific interest in new endoscopic techniques for lung cancer.
-He is also currently an adjunct clinical associate professor at Medical College of Georgia, and a clinical associate professor at Morehouse School of Medicine.
+He is also currently a clinical associate professor at Medical College of Georgia, and a clinical associate professor at Morehouse School of Medicine.

 Dr. Bechara is proud to be a Freemason, and believes strongly in charity work.
 He has been married for more than a decade to his wife Kellie, and they have two daughters: Mia and Sofa.
 In addition to speaking three languages – English, French and Arabic – Dr. Bechara plays soccer, and is currently learning how to play the piano.